Montgomery Riverfront brawl: Background and incident

-Video of the incident shows individuals arguing with the co-captain.
-A short time later, he was assaulted by a white man, who shouted at him not to touch the boat.
-The two then began to fight, with another white man joining to attack the co-captain.
+Video of the incident shows individuals arguing with the captain.
+A short time later, the captain was assaulted by a white man, who shouted at him not to touch the boat.
+The two then began to fight, with another white man joining to attack the captain.
 Video shows that multiple individuals, white and black, attempted to break up the initial assault.
-A white woman from the private boat attempted to pull the attackers off the co-captain.
-A black man intervened to hold people off and another man held the co-captain back as multiple people pacified the original attacker.
-The 16-year-old white dock worker who had driven the co-captain to the dock was punched by one of the attackers after he attempted to pull attackers off of the co-captain.
+A white woman from the private boat attempted to pull the attackers off the captain.
+A black man intervened to hold people off and another man held the captain back as multiple people pacified the original attacker.
+The 16-year-old white dock worker who had driven the captain to the dock was punched by one of the attackers after he attempted to pull attackers off of the captain.

 Arguments and fights with Harriott II workers continued.
 A black teenager was filmed swimming across the river to the dock.
 He arrived at the dock after the initial assault was defused.
 Moments later, he fought with two white men and pushed a white woman.

 When the Harriott II docked, crew members disembarked and confronted the initial assailants, which led to another altercation.
-The co-captain's sister was involved with this new fight and the co-captain "grabbed her and moved her".
+The captain's sister was involved with this new fight and the captain grabbed her and moved her out of danger.
 At the Harriott II, bystanders and individuals connected to the initial assault begin arguing and punching each other.
 A black man used a folding chair to hit a white man and a white woman who had been punched and knocked down by multiple black women.
 Some white people were thrown into the river.
 Police were contacted at 7:00 p.m. and again at 7:15 p.m., arriving at the scene around 7:18 p.m.

 The predominant racial lines of the fighting led to allegations that the assailants were racially motivated in their attack.

 The altercations were caught on video.